YuLiumt/CactusTool/docs/source/index.rst

 Welcome to CactusTool's documentation!
 ======================================
 CactusTool pack package provides tools to work with `CACTUS <http://www.cactuscode.org>`_ data.
-Our code is base on PostCactus and PyCactus, but run in python3.
+CactusTool code benefits from the publicly available PostCactus and PyCactus code, but run in python3.
 It also provides some specialized functions.

 .. note::